crvnts/2D-Action-Game-Mechaniks/README.md

 # 2D-Action-Game-Mechaniks

 This game is my first game created on Unity using C# and some online assests.
 It is a 2D top down rogue-like shooter.
-This game conssits of four biomes at the moment and several different enemies.
+This game consists of four biomes at the moment and several different enemies.
 The game levels are randomly generated using an algrothim.

 Game: